KseniyaVerenich/project1-campaign-website/docs/personas.md

 ZOEY!
 A candidate for all species!
 <div>(Bridging the gap between humans and animals!)</div>

-MVP: Create a candidate website that allows users to access her page and
+<div>MVP: Create a candidate website that allows users to access her page and </div>

 Must:
 - Ability to enter email